Anoncoin/anoncoin-website/resources/How_to_import_and_export_private_keys_from_the_Anoncoin_client.md

 permalink: /How_to_import_and_export_private_keys_from_the_Anoncoin_client/
 ---

 Be extremely careful when importing or transferring private keys.
 You could loose all your coins if this is done improperly.
-Private keys should be imported only from self-generated addresses.�
+Private keys should be imported only from self-generated addresses.

 How to import a private key
 ---------------------------